 A successful transplant starts the moment you walk in the door.
 We are thorough in our testing and complete in our patient education.
 We will leave no question unanswered.
 Loyola’s doctors, nurse coordinators and nutritionists will ensure that you are in the best possible state of health before transplant surgery and prepared for the next chapter in your life.

 Since Loyola’s kidney transplant program started in 1971, we have provided a complete spectrum of services for patients of all ages—including a dialysis center that caters to all needs of our patients.
 While you wait for a kidney, you may face other health challenges from kidney disease, such as sleep problems, osteoporosis or heart disease.
 Loyola’s subspecialists provide expertise for a wide range of these related health conditions, and your transplant team will facilitate a referral to an appropriate specialist if needed.

 Whether you need a kidney or a multi-organ transplant, Loyola’s highly skilled transplant team will provide the most advanced care.
 As part of an academic medical center, Loyola’s doctors perform and teach the latest surgical techniques and medical practices.
-Our transplant team is often consulted by doctors at other hospitals because of their expertise and experience.
+Our transplant team is often consulted by doctors at other hospitals because of their expertise and experience and Loyola's nephrology care is ranked among the best in the nation by U.S. News & World Report.
 We would welcome offering you a second opinion.